 Find your own sources of the data.
-Often in doing this, you will see conflicts in the data from different sources and that allows you to understand what the accuracy of any model may be.
+In doing this, you will often see conflicts in the data from different sources and that allows you to understand what the accuracy of any model may be.

 Remember that averages aren't necessarily valuable.
 For example, the chart shown is for the whole state of California.
 If your business is in Texas or Arizona, then this only makes sense to use it comparatively.
 Even if your business is in California, it is important to model the local areas where you are working.